typelevel/typelevel.github.com/posts/2021-02-21-fibers-fast-mkay.md

 The problem is that it *still* doesn't quite resolve the issue.
 Notice how we're still making that network call to **downstream**, which presumably doesn't return instantaneously.
 We have to block our *carrier thread* (the worker responsible for handling our specific request) while waiting for that downstream to respond.
 This creates a situation generally known as "starvation", where every thread in the pool is wasted on blocking operations, waiting for the downstream to respond, while new requests are continuing to flood in at the top waiting for worker to pick them up.

 This is extremely wasteful, because we have a scarce resource (threads) which *could* be utilized to make some progress on our ever-filling request queue, but instead is just sitting there in `BLOCKED` state waiting for **downstream** to respond and just generally being a nuisance.
-The classic solution to this problem is to evolve to an *asynchronous* model for the network connections, allowing the downstream to take as long as it needs to get back to us, and only using the thread when we actually have real work to do:
+The classic solution to this problem is to evolve to an *asynchronous* model for the network connections, allowing the downstream to take as long as it needs to get back to us, and only using the thread when we actually have real work to do.

+### Improved Thread Utilization

 <!-- async pool diagram -->
 ![](https://i.imgur.com/GrNJuJC.png)